What is a sales funnel? Key stages, examples, and how to build one

 - Free trials and demos: Letting your prospects experience your product or service firsthand can lower the resistance and help them see the value themselves.

-- Discounts and special offers: Everyone loves a good deal!
-Providing a discount or a special offer in exchange for their contact information can be a great incentive.
+- Discounts and special offers: Everyone loves a good deal, so offering a discount or a special offer in exchange for their contact information can be a great incentive.

 - Checklists and templates: Simplifying a complex process with a ready-to-use template or a handy checklist can save your audience time and effort, and they’ll thank you for it.

-These lead magnets are instrumental in moving potential customers down the sales funnel, gently transitioning them from the awareness to the consideration phase, and eventually towards making a buying decision.
+These lead magnets are instrumental in moving potential customers down the sales funnel, gently transitioning them from awareness to consideration and eventually to making a buying decision.

 Sales funnel vs sales pipeline